bvishnuvamsi/AI-Flashcard-Generator/README.md

 # Happy Learning with NexLearn-AI!

 License : This project is licensed under the MIT License - see the LICENSE.md file for details.
-(Add a LICENSE.md file if desired.)